- The Vue Instance

 Each Vue instance proxies all the properties found in its

-It should be noted that only these proxied properties are reactive.
+It should be noted that only these proxied properties are reactive, meaning any changes to their values will trigger the view to re-render.
 If you attach a new property to the instance after it has been created, it will not trigger any view updates.
 We will discuss the reactivity system in detail later.

 In addition to data properties, Vue instances expose a number of useful instance properties and methods.
 These properties and methods are prefixed with

 $ to differentiate them from proxied data properties.
 For example: